8th Fleet (Imperial Japanese Navy): History

-In the ensuing Battle of Savo Island in the early morning of 9 August, Admiral Mikawa's 8th Fleet defeated a numerically-superior Allied Task Force 62.2, composed primarily of United States Navy vessels, but with a substantial Royal Australian Navy component, all under the command of British Rear Admiral Victor Crutchley.
+In the ensuing Battle of Savo Island in the early morning of 9 August, Admiral Mikawa's 8th Fleet defeated a numerically superior Allied Task Force 62.2, composed primarily of United States Navy vessels, but with a substantial Royal Australian Navy component, all under the command of British Rear Admiral Victor Crutchley.
 The striking force of the 8th Fleet sank four Allied heavy cruisers and additionally damaged one more heavy cruiser and two destroyers, in exchange for a relativity minor damage to two heavy cruisers and one destroyer.
-Nevertheless, they failed to follow through and destroy the lightly protected American transports that were in process of landing critical supplies for the Allied troops on the ground.
+Nevertheless, they failed to follow through and destroy the lightly protected American transports that were in the process of landing critical supplies for the Allied troops on the ground.
 While CruDiv6 was returning to Kavieng on 10 August, heavy cruiser Kako was torpedoed and sunk by US submarine S-44.

 During the Guadalcanal Campaign, the 8th Fleet was responsible for bringing reinforcements and supplies to the island.
 For this purpose Reinforcement Unit was formed, which was centered around Destroyer Squadron 2 led by Rear Admiral Raizō Tanaka.
 On 31 August, Tanaka was temporarily replaced in this role by Rear Admiral Shintarō Hashimoto and his Destroyer Squadron 3.
 On 28 August 1942, the 8th Fleet also created the R-Area Air Force, which exclusively operated seaplanes in order to compensate for the lack of land bases in the Solomon Islands area.
 The unit's primary mission was to protect resupply convoys headed for Guadalcanal and to conduct aerial reconnaissance.

 Since regular resupply runs by destroyers only could not deliver heavy equipment (such as artillery) to the Imperial Japanese Army (IJA) on Guadalcanal, the 8th Fleet's Reinforcement Unit started using seaplane tenders Chitose and Nisshin as high-speed transports.
 To cover the unloading of supplies by the convoy on 11 October, the 8th Fleet assigned CruDiv6 with heavy cruisers Aoba, Kinugasa and Furutaka and two destroyers under Rear Admiral Gotō to bombard the Allied position on Guadalcanal.
 On the night of 11/12 October they were ambushed by two heavy cruisers, two light cruisers and five destroyers under Rear Admiral Norman Scott, which resulted in the Battle of Cape Esperance.
 The battle accounted for the loss of Furutaka and one Japanese destroyer, in exchange for the loss of one US destroyer.
 Furthermore, Rear Admiral Gotō was also mortally wounded in the battle.
 Nevertheless, the convoy managed to successfully unload the supplies and equipment on Guadalcanal.
 Two of its destroyers, while retreating from Guadalcanal, were sunk by air attacks the following day.
 Another major resupply run was conducted on the night of 14/15 October by Nisshin, while Vice Admiral Mikawa with Chōkai and Kinugasa shelled Allied position on Guadalcanal to cover the cargo unloading process.